Super Lawyers - Badge

 • Prompt Removal of Ice and Snow – During Chicago’s winters, icy sidewalks and entrances pose significant risks.
 Property owners along Lake Shore Drive or in the Loop should consistently shovel and salt to prevent slips and falls.

-Liability in Slip and Fall Accident Cases
+Who Can Be Held Liable in a Slip and Fall Accident Case?

 Liability for a slip and fall accident can rest on different parties, depending on the circumstances and location of the accident.
 Below are examples of who might be held responsible: